 Traditionally the figure was dressed in a peasant’s red cap on his head and nada on his bottom, but today the caganers are often modeled after athletes or celebrities.
-The mango Mussolini himself was a big hit for sales as a caganer in 2017 (this time letting
+The mango Mussolini himself has been a big hit for sales as a caganer since 2017 (this time letting

 shit loose from his back-end instead of his mouth like he usually does 🙄).

 Spanish people love playing the lottery, and the Christmas lotto is the big kahuna.
 It’s the biggest and longest running lottery in the world, uninterrupted for over 200 years, including during the Spanish Civil War.
 This may explain why it isn’t just a lottery, but a Christmas tradition as important as just about everything else on this list, complete with its own superstitions and annual TV advert that tries to one-up itself every year (last year´s guiri advert even struck up some controversy amongst Spain´s expat community).